Richard Rohr on social and moral issues

 There is also a repression for the abnormal [mind] but the repression here is not of the lower instincts it's rather a repression of the reason and the will in order to give an outlet for the lower instincts....

-Richard Rohr doens't think humans have greater dignity than anything else in creation
+Richard Rohr doesn't think humans have greater dignity than anything else in creation

 Abortion and contraception

 As someone who has experienced abortion I can speak from my experience.
 I never heard anyone say abortion was wrong growing up.
-It led me to the most disasterous decision I've ever made.
+It led me to paticipate in a disastrous decision.
 Richard Rohr would be fine that I had never heard about the harms of abortion.
 Richard Rohr never talks against abortion.
 He says:

 if Jesus never talked about it once, the churches will tend to be preoccupied with it (abortion, birth control, and homosexuality are current examples) (Richard Rohr, Source)